remp2020/remp/Beam/README.md

 ##### POST `api/tags/top`

 Beam admin provides statistics about tag performance.
 This endpoint return top post tags by pageviews.
-You can filter tags by time of pageview.
+You can filter tags by content type, sections, authors or tag categories.

 ##### *Headers:*